In-Camera Picture Enhancement

 How to use Picture Enhancement?

-Just select the style suitable for the theme or scene you want to convey, and the flexibility of your photographic expression will be greatly expanded.
-Furthermore, this special function even lets you incorporate your own artistic intentions based on the selected style.
+Just select the style suitable for the theme or scene you want to convey, and the flexibility of your photographic expression will be significantly expanded.
+Furthermore, this particular function even lets you incorporate your artistic intentions based on the selected style.

 Can you customize Picture Enhancement settings?

-In many digital cameras you can customize these pre-settings or create your own pre-settings.
+In many digital cameras, you can customize these pre-settings or create your pre-settings.
 I strongly suggest to use the presets as a starting point and tweak them to your taste.

 Do you want to take better pictures this Summer?